-Once in Dublin the best thing is just to head out and immerse yourself in the hustle and bustle of the colourful every day life.
-Since we are so well located you might head out walking towards some of these places.
-The city centre is bursting with charming pubs, galleries, theatres, parks or restaurants with international cousin, however it would be a shame to miss some of Dublins’ most famous landmarks.
-Here are some suggestions and for more ask at the reception our friendly staff will be more than happy to give suggestions that will suit your preferences.
+Once in Dublin the best thing is just to head out and immerse yourself in the hustle and bustle of our colourful every day life.
+Since we are so well located, you won't need a car to explore the city as most of the main attractions are reachable by foot or by public transport.
+The city centre is bursting with charming pubs, galleries, theatres, parks or restaurants with international cuisine, and it would be a shame to miss some of Dublin's most famous landmarks.
+Have a look at some of our suggestions here and for more details, simply ask our friendly reception team who will be more than happy to give suggestions that will suit your preferences.

 1. O’Connell Street

 We are located just off the city’s main thoroughfare, which has enjoyed a complete renovation recently including the addition of the contemporary and striking ‘Spire’ as it’s new centrepiece.
 O’Connell Street is situated in the very heart of Dublin city with adjoining roads serving many of the capital’s main attractions such as, Trinity College, Temple Bar and Dublin’s main retail high streets, Grafton St. and Henry St. making it an ideal meeting place for all tourists.
 Temple Bar – the city’s main quarter for eating, drinking and browsing the markets, shops and cobble-stoned streets.
 It is very popular with tourists and only a five minute walk from the hotel.

 Built in 1818, the GPO became a symbol of the 1916 Easter Rising.
 Inside the building is a sculpture of the legendary Irish warrior Cuchulainn, dedicated to those who died for their part in the Easter rising.
 This important piece of Irish history is less than a minute away from the hotel situated half way down O’ Connell Street.